Albert R. Broccoli: Death

-Broccoli died at his home in Beverly Hills in 1996 at the age of 87 of heart failure.
-He had undergone a triple heart bypass earlier that year.
+Broccoli died at his home in Beverly Hills, California in 1996 at the age of 87 of heart failure, having undergone a triple coronary artery bypass surgery earlier that year.
 He was interred in an ornate sarcophagus in the outdoor Courts of Remembrance section, at Forest Lawn – Hollywood Hills Cemetery in Los Angeles following a funeral mass at The Church of the Good Shepherd, Beverly Hills.

-In recognition of Broccoli's insistence that every James Bond film produced by EON should bear the name of the character's creator, Ian Fleming, in the opening credits (even when the film contained no real connection to any Fleming novel, apart from the titular character), it was decided by his surviving family that all subsequent Bond films should bear Broccoli's name.
-Therefore, all Bond films since Tomorrow Never Dies have opened with the line "Albert R. Broccoli's EON Productions presents".
+Former Bond actor Timothy Dalton was among the pallbearers.